jorjani/partners/README.md

 In the src/pages folder we have our main pages - note that routing is auto-setup by next based on naming of files/folders in this directory.
 Basically, sub-folders are sub-directories and files are end-paths, with dynamic paths taken care of by naming convention [project_name] for example.

+In the src/context folder we have React contexts to control global states across our application.

 ## Usage

+### Build System

 The client build system uses Next.js to streamline and effectively speed up the building process, all while allowing hot-reloading during client (front-end) development.

+### User Types

+We have 4 user types: general, student, partner, educator.

+General just means we don't enforce auth to access the dashboard since we wan't users to be able to look at course overviews/projects without logging in.

+### Matching Algorithm

+One of the highlights of this project is a matching algorithm between teams and projects with currently has an infrastructure and simple implementation in the back-end but should be extended with more data and a UX/UI mockup for displaying matching results.

+The infrastructure currently has a series of function calls in a POST back-end route with a structure that's easily extendable to Machine Learning models like Multivariable Regression - but currently takes advantage of a Maximum Bipartite Matching algorithm based on weights.

 ## Credits